 “In addition, a lower-income household may choose to pay more than 30 per cent of household income in order to speed up the full repayment of their mortgage debt, which can save the household significant amounts of money on interest repayments in the future, or draw down on their housing loan (and its cheaper interest rate than a personal loan) for non-housing purchases such as a new car or an expensive holiday.”

-But not everyone defines mortgage stress by the 30% rule.
-DFA defines it as when household cashflows are negative and money coming in isn’t enough to cover the cost of mortgage repayments and other outgoing expenses.
+An alternative definition comes from Digital Finance Analytics (DFA), which refers to mortgage stress as when household cashflows are negative, so the money coming in isn’t enough to cover the cost of mortgage repayments and other expenses.

 How to avoid mortgage stress